dali-lab/figma-workshop/README.md

 Mash the spacebar until you find a color you like.
 Then click the lock button and mash space more, and you'll get an amazing, custom-tailored color scheme for your landing page.
 When you're happy, copy and paste the hex codes into Figma.

 ### Gradients
-[Add some funny shit about the history of gradients]

-Color transitions, on the other hand, are super in, if not overused.
+Gradients made their way into web design with the birth of Web 2.0, near the dawn of this century.
+It is a close cousin of ombre, a fan favorite among young girls and pop punk enthusiasts experimenting with hair dyes.
+Gradients became grossly overused, and much like the pop punk scene, they dissipated into memory.
+They've since reached a renaissance in the form of color transitions, which relate two colors instead of a color and its lighter self.
+To use them correctly, there is a simple rule:

+*Use A Little Slant*

+Vertical, horizontal, and corner-to-corner gradients stir repressed memories of the early 2000s, a time when website design was in its adolescent stage, rife with acne and body odor.
+If you want your site to look refined, a nice slant just off the horizontal can have a nice effect.

-Select an element.
+To make one, select an element.
 Click the square of the fill, which will pop up a color selector.
 In the dropdown at the top, change "solid" to "linear".
 Then, try to pick two colors that work together (hint: use [coolors](https://coolors.co/)!).
 Drag the nodes around the shape to adjust the direction of the gradient.

-Protip: vertical, horizontal, and corner-to-corner transitions bring back inklings of the early 2000s, a time when website design was in its adolescent stage, rife with acne and body odor.
-If you want the site to look refined, a nice slant just off the horizontal can have a nice effect.

 ### Image Manipulation
 If you want an image in the background instead of colors, you can get some nice stock photos thanks to the generous open-source copyright policies of [Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/).
 Go ahead and grab an image from there.